pocomane/brewed-in-the-apocalypse/bita.md

 said it is impossible.
 If the protagonist insist to do it, just decide it is a failure and skip the second step.
 This "Impossibility" veto must be used judiciously and sparingly.

-If the protagonist just continues to speak, skipping or performing a roll contrary to what the scenarist thinks is appropriate, the scenarist can stop the action, point out what the protagonist should do.

 ```
 Alice: Anne is angry, she want to break the wall with a punch.
 I use the